With the war in Ukraine it is anticipated tens of thousands of Ukrainians fleeing war will make their way to Canada.

 Proactive coordination between local Ukrainian community, the City, immigration/resettlement agencies, public health and health care agencies, social services (housing and income supports), child care and education is needed to safely support and warmly welcome the arrival of Ukrainian newcomers.

-Information & Support for Ukrainian Newcomers & Host Families
+Information and support for Ukrainian Newcomers

 - Learn more about Government of Canada Immigration measure for people affected by the Russian invasion of Ukraine

 - The Federal Government has created the Canada-Ukraine Authorization for Emergency Travel (CUAET), that allows visitors to temporarily reside and work in Canada for up to three years.

 To access general healthcare in Hamilton visit Hamilton Family Medicine and complete the online intake form.
 Once completed a team member will be in touch within 7 days.
 For help completing the intake form, please call: